Skip to content

 When working with Feature Impact, the Use quick-compute option controls the sample size used in the visualization.
 The row count used to build the visualization is based on the toggle setting and whether a data slice is applied.

-When a data slice is applied:
+When a data slice is applied, when toggled:

 You may want to use this option, for example, to train Feature Impact at a sample size higher than the default 2500 rows (or less, if downsampled) in order to get more accurate and stable results.